codila125/edconnect-ai/README.md

 3.  **Backend Processing:** The URL is sent to the FastAPI backend.
 4.  **AI Summarization:** The backend downloads the PDF, extracts its content (using OCR for images), and uses a local Ollama model to generate a summary.
 5.  **Database Storage:** The summary is stored in the NeonDB database.
 6.  **Content Viewing (Student):** Students join the class and can view the learning materials along with the helpful AI-generated summaries.
+They can also interact after joining the class.

 ## Prerequisites